Fork me on GitHub

 • The license of any contribution should be compatible with the Apache 2 license that holds for Transcrypt as a whole.
 Of course you're completely free to use Transcrypt for closed source applications or to make closed source libraries for it.
 But they will never be part of the Transcrypt distribution itself.
 In this way the lasting liberty of each user is best guarantied.

-• Apart from ca. 20kB fixed overhead for the runtime core, the size and speed of the generated JavaScript code should roughly match the speed and size of the Python source code.
+• Apart from a ~50kB fixed overhead for the runtime core, the size and speed of the generated JavaScript code should roughly match the speed and size of the Python source code.
 This is especially important for the built-in functions, since they will always be present in the download of a web page.
 Making good trade-offs between speed and compactness on one hand, and completeness and conformity on the other, is crucial to Trancrypt being a true alternative to JavaScript or its derivatives for real world applications.
 Clean, readable, 'Pythonic' sourcecode is important from a developer point of view, but the user experience should never suffer.

 • Transcrypt ports of Python libraries should preferably benefit from optimizations possible in the underlying JavaScript.
 A Transcrypt port of the Python regex library e.g. will load and run much faster if it's just a thin API layer over JavaScript's native regex machinery, than if everything is written out from scratch.
 Note that, under the Pythonic hood, __pragma__ ('js', ...) is your friend here.